george0st/qgate-sln-mlrun/README.md

-# QGate-MLRun
+# QGate-Sln-MLRun
-Quality Gate for solution MLRun and Iguazio.
+Quality Gate for solution MLRun (and Iguazio).
 The main aims of the project are:
 - independent quality test (function, integration, acceptance, performance, ... tests) of MLRun/Iguazio versions
 - identification of compatibility issues
 - deeper quality checks